 - IdM builds on existing, native Linux tools and protocols.
-While it has its own processes and configuration, its underlying technologies are familiar and trusted by Linux administrators and are well-established on Linux systems. - IdM servers and clients are Red Hat Enterprise Linux machines.
+It has its own processes and configuration, but its underlying technologies are well-established on Linux systems and trusted by Linux administrators. - IdM servers and clients are Red Hat Enterprise Linux machines.
 However, even though IdM does not support Windows clients directly, it allows integration with Active Directory environment.